 Salutation

-The demand letter template should also have a salutation after the date.
-The salutation can be formatted: “Dear followed by the recipient’s name.
-The recipient of the letter can be the owner, officer-in-charge or operations manager, or any other person obligated to handle the issue at hand.
-Ensure the name appears in the letter as it is provided in other documents that can be used to support your case.
+The template should also have a salutation after the date.
+The salutation can be formatted: “Dear,” followed by the recipient’s name.
+The recipient of the letter can be the owner, officer-in-charge operations manager, or any other person obligated to handle the issue at hand.
+Ensure the name appears in the letter, as it is provided in other documents that can be used to support your case.

-After the salutation, the next section in the demand letter should provide your personal details.
-You can introduce yourself by providing your official names.
+After the salutation, the next section in the demand letter should provide your details.
+You can introduce yourself by providing your official name.

 Demand statement